Maximevilla/Maximevilla.github.io/AndorranInternet.md

 This tells nothing special to us.
 But we already know that only 10 % of the IPRange responds to a ping.
 Although, there are some no responding hosts with open ports.

 We could dive further, trying to check how many hosts use certificates.
-How many don't already use only https for example.What are the services exposed.
+How many don't already use only https for example.
+What are the services exposed ?

 > Last year I found more than 100 rdp into the wild.
 This year they are only 6. **Keep Watching, Things get Better**
 >